An upper bound for the number of chess diagrams without promotion: Introduction

 \section{Introduction}

 The state space of chess is the set of all possible configurations of a chess game.
 It gives an estimate of the computational complexity of the game.
 Unfortunately, chess configurations are less easy to define than chess games.
-Following the definitions given by Francois Labelle \cite{r2}, we will call a diagram the contents of the 64 squares.
+Following the definitions given by Labelle (2011), we will call a diagram the contents of the 64 squares of the chessboard.
+There are six types of chessmen: pawn, knight, bishop, rook, queen and king.
+Each can be white or black, thus a square may contain one of 12 possible chessmen or be empty resulting in 13 possibilities for the content of each square.

 Taking also into account whose turn it is, castling rights, and any en passant square, we define what we call a position.
+Thus a position is a diagram with three kinds of additional information.
+The first one is whether it is white or black to move.
+The second one is whether it is possible for each side to castle kingside or queenside.
+The last one states any possible en passant target square.
+A position can be easily encoded using for example ``Forsyth–Edwards Notation'' (2003), see Fig. \ref{f1}b for an example.

+A diagram (resp. a position) is legal if it is reachable from the starting position in a valid game of chess.
+For example, diagrams or positions with either pawns on ranks 1 and 8, more than 32 pieces on the board, both kings in check or two neighbouring kings are illegal.
+The same is true for positions with one king in check and the other side to move.
+There are a lot of other illegal diagrams and positions and it is impossible to describe all of them.
+Indeed, proving illegality of a chess diagram or position is most of the time not an easy task.
+Figure \ref{f1} shows three examples: a legal diagram, a legal position, an illegal diagram.
+Note that all positions encompassing an illegal diagram are illegal.

+In the sequel, the expression pawn (resp. piece) arrangement will be used to refer to the way to place only pawns (resp. pieces) on the chessboard, whether empty or not.
+A pawn (resp. piece) arrangement is illegal if no legal diagram exists with this pawn (resp. piece) arrangement.
+For example, Fig. 1c shows a position whose pawn arrangement is illegal.
+Note that the term pieces here is excluding pawns.
+We will use the term men or chessmen for the physical pieces of the set, including the pawns.

+The paper is structured as follows.
+In Section 2 the existing literature on the number of legal diagrams and positions is summarized.
+In Section 3 is described a method to compute an upper bound for the number of legal diagrams.
+The case with 24 men or more is handled from subsections \ref{s21} to \ref{s25}.
+Several tools are combined: we define a partition on the set of diagrams, create a graph on this partition, and define a notion of class of pawn arrangements.
+Then is described the possible consequences of any capture on a pawn arrangement.
+Starting from diagrams with 32 chessmen and decreasing progressively the number of chessmen on the board, we calculate at each step an upper bound on the number of legal pawn and piece arrangements.
+In subsection \ref{s26} is treated the case with 23 men or less.
+In Section 4, detailed results are shown and in Section 5 possible improvements and generalizations are proposed.